 The headband I’ve linked to is a black fleece one, but the company also makes them in pink and white.
 Also, like the previous company I mentioned, Tooks has other product lines as well.
 Specifically, they also make headbands from a “dryfit” material, which seems to be a cooling alternative to fleece.
 Furthermore, they also make different sorts of hats with the same speaker pockets in them, all of which come with corded or wireless speakers.

-3. AcousticSheep SleepPhones Wireless - Bluetooth Headphones for Sleep, Travel and More
+3. AcousticSheep SleepPhones Wireless Bluetooth Headphones for Sleep and Travel

 The AcousticSheep SleepPhones have the simplest exterior design out of all of the headband-style headphones I’ve seen.
 Instead of designing the headband to follow the shape of the head, the manufacturer relies on the spandex content in the fabric to get a snug fit.
 As far as I can tell, the speakers in the band aren’t removable.
 However, unlike the previous products I’ve reviewed, this one is wireless.